pgEdge/pgedge/README.md

 Our Distributed Postgres runs by default in a sandbox & nicely on vm's, containers or metal.
 Take a look at the community [extensions](supported-extensions.md) we support or peruse our [changes](changelog.md) for a complete list of current improvements and fixes.

-You can also try our [cloud](https://www.pgedge.com/get-started/cloud) developer edition for free and be running a global managed cluster in < 90s (and get a free tshirt).
+Our free [cloud](https://www.pgedge.com/get-started/cloud) developer edition lets you setup a global managed cluster in less than 90 seconds.
+Also check out our [containers](https://github.com/pgEdge/pgedge-docker/blob/main/README.md) or [k8](https://github.com/pgEdge/pgedge-helm/blob/main/examples/README.md) examples.

 ## To install our latest stable open source binaries from CLI: